 Note that Adaptive Question Banks work best when your quiz contains a large number of questions.
 This prevents the experience from feeling repetitive for students.
 For instance, a quiz containing 50+ questions with 10+ questions shown in each attempt would be ideal.

-Adaptive Question Banks is available on the Quizizz Super, and School and District Plans.
+The Adaptive Question Bank feature is available on the Quizizz Individual (Super) and School & District Plans.

 Here’s how you can enable adaptive learning on your quiz:

 - Start by choosing the quiz that you want to host.
 You can either create the quiz yourself, or search for one from the Quizizz library.
 You can also use the ‘Teleport’ feature to combine multiple quizzes.

 - Now choose the mode you would like to use.
 Adaptive Question Banks can be enabled in Homework quizzes and in the Classic and Test modes for live quizzes.

 - Once you’ve selected the mode, scroll down to the 'Mastery and Learning' section under ‘Advanced Settings’ to toggle it on.
 You can choose the number of questions you want to include in each attempt.